dotnet/csharplang/spec/types.md

 []{#Grammar_type_parameter .anchor}type-parameter:\
 identifier

-Since a type parameter can be instantiated with many different type arguments, type parameters have slightly different operations and restrictions than other types. \[*Note*: These include:
+Since a type parameter can be instantiated with many different type arguments, type parameters have slightly different operations and restrictions than other types. \

+> [!NOTE]
+> These include:
--   A type parameter cannot be used directly to declare a base class (§15.2.4.2) or interface (§18.2.4).
+> - A type parameter cannot be used directly to declare a base class (§15.2.4.2) or interface (§18.2.4).

--   The rules for member lookup on type parameters depend on the constraints, if any, applied to the type parameter.
+> - The rules for member lookup on type parameters depend on the constraints, if any, applied to the type parameter.
 They are detailed in §12.5.

--   The available conversions for a type parameter depend on the constraints, if any, applied to the type parameter.
+> - The available conversions for a type parameter depend on the constraints, if any, applied to the type parameter.
 They are detailed in §11.2.11 and §11.3.8.

--   The literal null cannot be converted to a type given by a type parameter, except if the type parameter is known to be a reference type (§11.2.11).
+> - The literal null cannot be converted to a type given by a type parameter, except if the type parameter is known to be a reference type (§11.2.11).
 However, a default expression (§12.7.15) can be used instead.
 In addition, a value with a type given by a type parameter *can* be compared with null using == and != (§12.11.7) unless the type parameter has the value type constraint.

--   A new expression (§12.7.11.2) can only be used with a type parameter if the type parameter is constrained by a *constructor-constraint* or the value type constraint (§15.2.5).
+> - A new expression (§12.7.11.2) can only be used with a type parameter if the type parameter is constrained by a *constructor-constraint* or the value type constraint (§15.2.5).

--   A type parameter cannot be used anywhere within an attribute.
+> - A type parameter cannot be used anywhere within an attribute.

--   A type parameter cannot be used in a member access (§12.7.5) or type name (§8.8) to identify a static member or a nested type.
+> - A type parameter cannot be used in a member access (§12.7.5) or type name (§8.8) to identify a static member or a nested type.

--   A type parameter cannot be used as an *unmanaged-type* (§23.3).
+> - A type parameter cannot be used as an *unmanaged-type* (§23.3).

-*end note*\]

 As a type, type parameters are purely a compile-time construct.
 At run-time, each type parameter is bound to a run-time type that was specified by supplying a type argument to the generic type declaration.
 Thus, the type of a variable declared with a type parameter will, at run-time, be a closed constructed type (§9.4.3).
 The run-time execution of all statements and expressions involving type parameters uses the type that was supplied as the type argument for that parameter.